MicrosoftDocs/learn/learn-pr/azure/secure-b2b-collab-cross-tenant-access/resources/design-doc.md

 ## Summary

 Define your inbound and outbound B2B collaboration with other Azure Active Directory tenants by using cross-tenant access settings.
 You can decide whether to allow or block B2B collaboration with other Azure AD organizations by default, and then set individual policies for specific organizations.
-You have granular control over who can use B2B collaboration and which applications can be accessed.
-You can also trust multi-factor authentication from a user’s home tenant so they don’t have to repeat the process in your tenant.
+You can trust multi-factor authentication from a user’s home tenant so they don’t have to repeat the process in your tenant.
+With an Azure Premium license, you also have granular control over who can use B2B collaboration and which applications can be accessed.

 ## Learning objectives

-1. Design cross-tenant access policies that allow B2B collaboration by default but limit access to an application.
+1. Design cross-tenant access policies that allow outbound B2B collaboration but block inbound B2B collaboration by defaul.
 2. Configure cross-tenant access settings between your organization and an external partner’s organization.
 3. Validate that with MFA trust enabled, an external partner can access a resource shared to them without having to repeat MFA.